aniket0804/CreateAPI/README.md

 # CreateAPI

 This APi will provide data in Json format.
-Please run .sql to crate table and insert data.
+Please run .sql to create table and insert data.
 PHP5/7 Mysql

 API Call: